averageloser/PHP_REST/README.md

 # PHP_REST
 Outputs json from MYSQL database results.
 Used for simulating data containing products from an online marketplace, backed by a MySQL database.
+Se DbModel.php

 Usage: